timmens/surrogate/README.rst

 The results are comprised of splitted data sets, fitted surrogate models and predictions of fitted surrogate models on the testing data set; all of which can be reused in further analysis.

+In general we use a build system because we do not want to refit models if it is not necessary. pytask knows about all dependencies and thus understands when it is necessary to refit a model and when not.
+If you want to *force* refit all models then you simply delete the ``bld`` folder and run ``pytask build`` again.

 Specify "projects"